eyradel/Decision-Tree-breast-cancer-prediction-using-sugeno-algorithm-Web-App/README.md

-# Breast Cancer Prediction System
+# Breast Cancer Diagnosis System

-A comprehensive web application for breast cancer prediction using machine learning algorithms with user authentication and SQLite database storage.
+A comprehensive web application for breast cancer diagnosis using machine learning algorithms with user authentication and SQLite database storage.

 ## Features